The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — Joseph R. Biden

-limited empirical evidence, and we should help decision-makers make
+empirical evidence, and we should help decision-makers make sensible

-sensible decisions under clearly stated assumptions so that “consumers”
+decisions under clearly stated assumptions so that “consumers” of the

-of the conclusion about the effects of some intervention can honestly
+conclusion about the effects of some intervention can honestly weigh the

 — Donald Rubin